 Lingual braces are a form of orthodontia that work similarly to metal braces – but instead of the brackets and wires being placed on the front side of the teeth, they are placed on the inner side of the teeth, facing the tongue.

-Lingual or invisible braces require brackets fixed to the teeth using bonding glue, all connected by a flexible metal archwire.
+The lingual appliance requires brackets fixed to the teeth using bonding glue, all connected by a flexible metal archwire.

 When you come to the orthodontist for treatment with lingual braces, the orthodontist will take impressions of your teeth, using either putty molds or digital imaging.